cactuzhead/Advanced-Progress-Bars/docs/usage.md

 ![Text Diagram](/assets/Obsidian Advanced Progress Bars - Text Diagram.png)

 The `percentage` will be automatically calculated based on your `Value` and `Total`.
+{: .note }
-> Note: the text within the code block example on the settings page will automatically be updated to reflect the changes you make in the other settings.
+> the text within the code block example on the settings page will automatically be updated to reflect the changes you make in the other settings.

 ## Hotkey Setup
 To make it more convenient, you can add a hotkey that automatically inserts a progress bar code block into Obsidian.
 Simply follow these steps: